hyeonguklim/longterm-extreme/README.md

 ### main functions

 - `MCS_30min.m`: Monte Carlo simulation of 30-min extreme surge response
-- `IS_30min.m`: MCS with the help of importance sampling
+- `IS_30min.m`: MCS by importance sampling

 ### subfunctions
-The subfuctions needed for MCS and IS are attached at the bottom of the main functions:
+The subfuctions needed for MCS and IS are attached at the bottom lines in the main functions:

 - `incdfHs`: inverse cumulative distribution function (cdf) of Hs
 - `pdfHs`: probability density function (pdf) of Hs